 The management of databases plays a crucial role in different scientific domains like Earth Science, High Energy Physics and Life Science.
-In the EGI context, the GRelC project has been supporting the Life Science community from several points of view through the development use cases, user support, training and tutorial activities stemming from the biosciences domain:
+In the EGI context, the GRelC project has been supporting the Life Science community from several points of view through the analysis/implementation of new use cases, the user support, training and tutorial activities stemming from the biosciences domain.